-- Updated the Customer Feedback Form and continue to review customer feedback and take appropriate action - Continue to comply with the requirements of the Customer Service Standard, including implementing the Accessibility policy and training staff on an ongoing basis. - Introduced a new Corporate Accessibility Policy which combined all accessibility policies into one.
-This Policy outlines what the County will do to comply with the 2016 Integrated Accessibility Standards Regulations and what our customers and employees can expect b) General Requirements
+- Updated the Customer Feedback Form and continue to review customer feedback and take appropriate action - Continued to comply with the requirements of the Customer Service Standard, including implementing the Accessibility policy and training staff on an ongoing basis. - In 2017 a new Accessibility Policy was approved.

+b) General Requirements